baitian752/net-copy/README.md

 ## Proxy

-The proxy works as a server, and the sender/receiver detect proxy automatically from all network gateways.
-Although you can specific proxy servers from cli/env/config, that is usually not working, as the TCP connection is not easy to be established directly from the proxy server to the underlying sender/receiver.
+The proxy works as a server, and the sender/receiver detect proxy automatically from all network gateways, or you can specific proxy servers from cli/env/config.

-The usage scenario is run the proxy server on the host, and run sender/receiver in containers (not specific proxy server).
-It's just the same as running sender/receiver on host.

 # Note